Oberheim OB-X8 Analog Polyphonic Synthesizer

 the sound will be distorted (to test headphones, use the OB-SX

-C4).
+preset C4).
 8ohm headphones sound much clearer.
-While the OB-X8
+While

-does not have effects, it does have panning options for stereo
+the OB-X8 does not have effects, it does have panning options for

-Panning options include PingPong, Spread, Splayed with variable
+include PingPong, Spread, Splayed with variable depth.
+A patch

-used to direct four voices each hard left and right for separate
+can be used to direct four voices each hard left and right for

-outputs in split and double mode I’m a diehard digital
+separate outputs in split and double mode I'm a diehard

-effect user for getting stereo imaging, but the more I used the
+digital effect user for getting stereo imaging, but the more I used

-modes in the X8 the more I liked it.
-It is an effective tool.
+the panning modes in the X8 the more I liked it.
+It is an

 The patch library holds 768 patches, in 6 banks of 128 memory slots